-2.5.4.6 Dental Expenditure Variables (DVFS98X- DVTC98X)
+2.5.4.8 Dental Expenditure Variables (DVFS99X- DVTC99X)

 Dental expenditures were obtained only through the Household Component Survey.
 For cases with missing expenditure data, dental expenditures were imputed using the procedures described above.
-DVFS98X - DVOT98X are the 12 sources of payment, DVTC98X is the total charge, and DVXP98X is the sum of the 12 sources of payments for the dental expenditure.
+DVFS99X - DVOT99X are the 12 sources of payment, DVTC99X is the total charge, and DVXP99X is the sum of the 12 sources of payments for the dental expenditure.
 The 12 sources of payment are: self/family, Medicare, Medicaid, private insurance, Veterans Administration, CHAMPUS/CHAMPVA, other federal, state/local governments, Workman's Compensation, other private insurance, other public insurance and other insurance.

-2.5.4.7 Rounding
+2.5.4.9 Rounding

-Expenditure variables on File 1 have been rounded to the nearest penny.
-Person level expenditure information to be released on the MEPS 1998 Person Level Expenditure File will be rounded to the nearest dollar.
+Expenditure variables have been rounded to the nearest penny.
+Person level expenditure information to be released on the MEPS 1999 Person Level Expenditure File will be rounded to the nearest dollar.
 It should be noted that using the MEPS event files to create person level totals will yield slightly different totals than those found on the person level expenditure file.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the 1998 Appendix File for details on such rounding differences.
+Please see the 1999 Appendix File for details on such rounding differences.